-Following retirement from the NHS, I am an Honorary Consultant Liaison Psychiatrist at University College London Hospital and continue to have a clinic within the gastroenterology department.
+Following retirement from the NHS, Dr McEvedy became an Honorary Consultant Liaison Psychiatrist at University College London Hospital and continues to have a clinic within the gastroenterology department.

-However, I also have considerable medical legal experience, in civil (capacity, personal injury, employment, asylum, housing), criminal, childcare, and tribunal cases.
-I have worked for both prosecution and defence in criminal cases and for both claimant and defence in civil cases.
-I have given evidence as an expert witness on around 40-50 occasions.
-Annually, I prepare around 100 reports in civil and criminal cases.
+He also has the considerable medical-legal experience, in civil (capacity, personal injury, employment, asylum, housing), criminal, childcare, and tribunal cases.
+He has worked for both prosecution and defence in criminal cases and for both claimant and defence in civil cases.
+He has given evidence as an expert witness on around 40-50 occasions.
+Annually, he prepares around 100 reports in civil and criminal cases.

-In earlier years I published in the area of schizophrenia, but more recently have carried out audit work in liaison psychiatry, the interaction of functional symptoms and mental health in gastroenterology and the presentation of alcohol problems in the general hospital.
+In earlier years, Dr McEvedy published in the area of schizophrenia, but more recently has carried out audit work in liaison psychiatry, the interaction of functional symptoms and mental health in gastroenterology and the presentation of alcohol problems in the general hospital.

-My interests are in the treatment of patients with mood disorders, and in those with a combination of psychological and functional physical health symptoms.
-However, I also have broad experience over the range of psychiatric diagnosis, and in managing the full range of psychiatric disorders in alliance with colleagues in therapy disciplines.
+His interests are in the treatment of patients with mood disorders, and in those with a combination of psychological and functional physical health symptoms.
+However, he also has broad experience over the range of psychiatric diagnosis, and in managing the full range of psychiatric disorders in alliance with colleagues in therapy disciplines.